Sogol Khaligh

 Sogol Khaligh (Persian: سوگل خلیق; born November 7, 1988) is an Iranian actress.
-She is best known for her acting in The Accomplice (2020) for which she earned a Hafez Award nomination.
+She is best known for her role as a trans man in The Accomplice (2020), for which she earned a Hafez Award nomination.
+In 2024, Khaligh received her first Hafez Award for her performance in The Notebook (2023–2024).

 Early life

 She's a graduate of the Faculty of Cinema and Theater of Tehran University of Art in Theatrical Directing.